 - a.
-Complete EDUC 1500 and EDUC 2101. - b.
+Complete EDUC 2000 - b.
 Take PRAXIS: Pre-Professional Skills Tests (PPST) and obtain acceptable scores by March. - c.
 Apply and be admitted to Teacher Education Program.
 The application should be submitted to the Teacher Education Office at the beginning of the semester in which the applicant will accrue approximately 60 semester hours.
-Requirements include a recommendation by the major academic department, a 2.50 overall academic average, required scores on the PRAXIS: PPST/CBT or appropriate SAT scores exempting some or all PRAXIS testing requirements, a formal interview conducted by the Teacher Education Council and an acceptable criminal background history.
+Requirements include a recommendation by the major academic department, a 2.50 overall academic average, required scores on the PRAXIS: PPST/CBT or appropriate SAT scores exempting some or all PRAXIS testing requirements, a formal interview conducted by the Teacher Education Council an acceptable record in the college student discipline file, and an acceptable criminal background history.
 These requirements must be satisfied before a student is allowed to enter education courses requiring permission of the Teacher Education Council.